-The Clearwater River Subbasin historically supported large spawning populations of Chinook salmon (Oncorhynchus tshawytscha) that represented a significant cultural, economic and subsistence resource for the Nez Perce Tribe.
-Extirpation of spring Chinook salmon throughout the subbasin occurred following construction of the Lewiston Dam in 1927.
-However, spring Chinook salmon were reintroduced in Clearwater River tributaries beginning in 1971 via release of hatchery-reared juveniles originating from multiple out-of-basin stocks, including Carson Hatchery, and Rapid River Hatchery (see HGMP 2011).
+The Clearwater River Subbasin historically supported large spawning populations of Chinook Salmon (Oncorhynchus tshawytscha) that represented a significant cultural, economic and subsistence resource for the Nez Perce Tribe.
+Extirpation of spring Chinook Salmon throughout the subbasin occurred following construction of the Lewiston Dam in 1927.
+However, spring Chinook Salmon were reintroduced in Clearwater River tributaries beginning in 1971 via release of hatchery-reared juveniles originating from multiple out-of-basin stocks, including Carson Hatchery, and Rapid River Hatchery (see HGMP 2011).
 Following initiation of reintroduction efforts, brood stock have been comprised of hatchery and natural origin returns captured in-basin.
 Returning adult hatchery fish reared as juveniles in the Nez Perce Tribal Hatchery (NPTH) are coded wire tagged (CWT) and are designated as “supplementation”.
 Natural-origin or “naturalized” fish are not tagged and have no physical markings.
-Although naturalized, the current local populations in the Clearwater River are not considered wild because they were re-established from non-endemic stocks, and thus are not listed under the ESA (Waples et al. 1993; Narum et al. 2007).
+Although naturalized, the current local populations in the Clearwater River are not considered wild because they were re-established from non-endemic stocks, and thus are not listed under the ESA.

 Matala, A.P., S.R.
 Narum, J. Bretz, T.W.H.
 Backman, and P. Galbreath.
 2014.
-Genetic parentage analysis to evaluate reproductive success of spring Chinook salmon (Oncorhynchus tshawytscha) in Newsome Creek, Idaho.
-2013 Annual Report.
+Genetic parentage analysis to evaluate reproductive success of spring Chinook Salmon (Oncorhynchus tshawytscha) in Newsome Creek, Idaho: 2013 Annual Report.
 Submitted to: Department of Fisheries, Nez Perce Tribe, Orofino Field Office, 3404 Highway 12 Orofino, ID 83544.
-Columbia River Inter-Tribal Fish Commission Technical Report 14-08, Portland, Oregon.
+Columbia River Inter-Tribal Fish Commission Technical Report 14-08.
+Portland, OR.
 27p.